🤓How To Automate Keyword Research with Google Autosuggest

 Formatting the Results

-Once the machine has processed the Autosuggest bulky scraping and parsing prompts, we are going to format it so that the output reads as clear as possible.
+Once the machine has processed the Autosuggest bulky scraping and parsing prompts, we are going to format it.
+This will ensure the output reads as clearly as possible.

-To spice up the framework, we add a variable named “Relevance” based on TF-IDF of each term returned from the scraping.
-Relevance factors with an automated estimation of a given query depending on the frequency to show up on the search results page.
+To spice up the framework, we add a variable named “Relevance“.
+This variable is based on TF-IDF of each term returned from the scraping.
+Relevance uses an automated estimation of a given query.
+This estimation depends on the frequency of showing up on the search results page.

 def format_results(results):